Down The Exxon Lane- 6

 They processed me through the Human Resources department (they called it Employee Relations then, or ER for short) where, among other things, they gave me a long, multiple-choice test — some kind of aptitude test, I was told.
 They didn’t tell me the result but I felt I had done okay.

-While in the ER, I had picked up a thin rubber band from a table somewhere and, without thinking, wound it around my fingers and kept twiddling with it like a rosary.
-The jitters had set in, I guess.
+While with the ER, I had picked up a thin rubber band from a table somewhere and, absent-mindedly, wound it around my fingers and kept twiddling with it.
+The interview jitters had set in, I guess.

 Having finished with the ER, I was ushered into the office of the Marketing boss, Tony Ward.
 A large man in his late 50s, with grey hair and a short mustache, Tony Ward was a British from Yorkshire with the proverbial stiff upper lip and a slight stammer that made him sound a little stern.
 He sat behind a large desk looking at some papers, probably my CV and ER’s comments that must have reached him before I did.

 He looked up from the papers, and with a nod of his head pointed to the empty chair across his desk.
-I sat down, twiddling the rubber band around my fingers, and waiting for him to start talking to me.
+I sat down, twiddling the rubber band around my fingers, and waiting for him to start talking.
 Finally, he delivered his first question: “How old are you?”

 “When you are my age”, he said keeping a straight face, “you won’t be that eager to add a year to yours.”
 It was the British humor, I thought.